BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Purpose

-The purpose of this test is to ensure that the Agent will create and acknowledge Subscriptions requested by the , and notifies the when the conditions of the subscription are triggered.
+The purpose of this test is to ensure that the Agent will create Subscriptions requested by the Controller, and notifies the Controller when the conditions of the subscription are triggered.
 This test uses the ValueChange event to exercise these functions, validating the behavior of ValueChange in the process.